Beetroot almond & cacao cake with avocado frosting

 1 cooked or oven roasted large beetroot peeled and grated

-x4 eggs (whisked and beat one at a time then mixed together) If you are vegan then use 1 tbsp chia seeds + 2 tbsp water per egg and set aside for 10 minutes
+x4 eggs (whisked and beat one at a time then mixed together).
+Vegans - 3 tbsp chia seeds + 7tbsp water then set aside for 10 minutes

 60g buckwheat flour

 Avocado Frosting & Chopped almonds:

 20g melted coconut oil or 20g of unsalted melted butter

 Create the espresso shot and leave to cool down. (optional)

 In a medium size bowl, mix the dry ingredients and set to one side

 In a food processor, add all wet ingredients apart from grated beetroot and whisked eggs.
 Mix and blend, after 30 seconds, stop and use a spoon to scrape off the sides and then mix again until smooth